 Magento integration means the process of tying any software like shipping management, order management, marketing automation, dropshipping automation, etc. with this platform's API.
 It allows communicating with the Magento system and getting access to the necessary data from e-stores based on it.

 Magento is an intricate platform that does many things in its own way.
 It is programmed on the basis of the Model View Controller (MVC) approach and requires the best web programming expertise and skills.
 For these reasons and others, Magento is not easy to work with.

-So, let’s take a deep breath and try to figure out why Magento is so complicated and why integration with this platform might become a serious challenge.
+So, let’s take a deep breath and try to figure out why integration with Magento might become a serious challenge.

-First of all, good Magento developers are rare, and thus it would be hard for B2B owners to find an experienced one to do the integration part.
+First of all, good Magento developers are rare, and thus it would be hard for SaaS app owners to find an experienced one to do the integration part.
 The reason is that those, who haven’t worked much with genuinely object-oriented, quality enterprise frameworks like Magento, would meet many challenges and need to put a lot of effort not to stuck.
 It would be much easier to work with the platform for those PHP developers who have used such serious frameworks like Zend or CakePHP previously.
 Nevertheless, it would also require much time to elaborate integration module and wouldn’t be done without any headaches.
-Hence, such developer’s work would cost a lot for B2B owner.
+Hence, such developer’s work would cost thousands of dollars per month.